 Instructions

-- Sauté in butter: Onions, green onions, shallots, and all the spices except the cilantro.
+In a large Dutch oven on medium heat, melt the butter and sauté the onions, green onions, shallots, and all the spices except the cilantro.
 Stir until onions become translucent and then add the garlic.

-- Add the flour and stir making sure it does not scorch.
+Add the flour and stir making sure it does not scorch.

-- Add the hot chicken broth and roasted squash.
+Add the hot chicken broth and roasted squash.

-- Add cilantro and tomato paste.
+Add cilantro and tomato paste.

-- Pour back into the pot and reheat before serving.
+Pour back into the pot and reheat before serving.

 Notes